-Below are the guidelines for the DRRC's grants program.
-If you are a Northwestern University faculty member, Ph.D. student or postdoctoral fellow and wish to be put on our mailing list for grant proposal forms, please email your request to Stephanie Dixon.
+Below are the guidelines for the DRRC Grant Program.
+If you are a Northwestern University faculty member, Ph.D. student or postdoctoral fellow and wish to be put on our mailing list for grant proposal forms, please email your request to DRRC@kellogg.northwestern.edu.

 Principal investigators MUST be affiliated with Northwestern University as a full-time faculty member, a graduate student or a postdoctoral fellow during the grant period.
 Co-investigators do not need to be affiliated with Northwestern University.

-The DRRC funds empirical research on conflict, broadly construed.
+DRRC funds empirical research on conflict, broadly construed.
+We will consider application that examine inter group and intra group processes related to conflict and collaboration.
 We are open to a variety of methods: experimental, field, modeling, etc. The grants committee looks for several features in a proposal:

 Funding is expected to range from $1,000 - $5,000.
 On average, we provide $2,500 per awarded grant.